Building CI/CD pipelines for Dataiku DSS¶

 Automation nodes are made to run production analytics flows.
 You will find the installation guide in the documentation.
 If you are looking to deploy an analytics flow, you will need two of those.
 In reality, you only need one, but in our pipeline, we will leverage a pre-prod instance to run some tests before moving to a production one.

 In the API node configuration, you will need to set up the API Deployer.
-You can see how to do that in the documentation.
+You can see how to do that in the product documentation.

-In the Automation node configuration, if you want to use the Project Deployer, you will also need to configure it as well, as explained in the documentation.
+In the Automation node configuration, if you want to use the Project Deployer, you will also need to configure it as well, as explained in the setup documentation.

 In addition to these DSS requirements, you need an orchestrator with the ability to execute Python code.
 Our examples are using mostly Jenkins, but there is one on also on Azure Pipelines.
 Generally speaking, any pipeline tool will work, as long as you can execute Python code with it.
 (Technically, you can also use DSS HTTP REST APIs, but this will be much more complex so we strongly advise to go for the Python client).